marmelroy/Talks/README.md

+I enjoy talking about Swift and programming.
+Here is a list of past and future talks (with links to videos, slides and additional reading).

 ## Upcoming Talks

 TBA

-If youâ€™re interested in having me speak at a conference you are organizing, please send me a message at <hello@roysapps.com>.
-Thanks! í ½
+If youâ€™re interested in having me speak at a conference you are organizing, please send me a message to <hello@roysapps.com>.
+Thanks!

 ## Past Talks